sandrpp/SimpleTimer/README.md

 SimpleTimer supports RGB colors and gradients through [MiniMessage](https://github.com/KyoriPowered/adventure) API.

-_Let me know if there are any errors on the plugin.
+_Let me know if there are any errors in the plugin.
 Also let me know if there are any features you would like to see in the plugin._